Talimeren Ao: Early life

 On 28 January 1918, Ao was born to Reverend Subongwati Ningdangri Ao and Maongsangla Changkilari in Changki village in the Naga Hills.
 He was their fourth child among 12.

 Ao studied at Impur Christian School and was captain of the school team.
 In 1937, he was nominated as best footballer of All Assam Inter School Football Championship after winning the tournament with the team.
-He later joined Jorhat Christian Mission School and also captained it's football ream.
+He later joined Jorhat Christian Mission School and also captained its football team.

 Club career

 Mohun Bagan

 In 1943, Ao joined then Calcutta Football League club Mohun Bagan AC, who were then in the Calcutta Football League.
 He captained the Maroon and Green in 1948 and 1949, taking over from Sarat Das.
 Sarat Das was Ao's senior in Cotton College, and both of them had played for the Maharana Club of Guwahati, then most successful club of Assam.
-Ao was a striker in the Maharana Club but on joining Mohun Bagan he was positioned in the defense.
-In Mohun Bagan, Ao was Centre-Half and along with his two Backs, they were popularly known as "the Great Wall of China".
+Ao was a striker in the Maharana Club but on joining Mohun Bagan he was positioned in the defence.
+In Mohun Bagan, Ao was centre-half and along with his two backs, they were popularly known as "the Great Wall of China".
 He was given the captain's armband in 1948 to captain the Indian Football Team in London.
 In 1950 Ao captained Bagan in the Durand Cup but lost to Hyderabad Police in the final 1–0.
 Ao told his son that in this Durand Cup (1950) the Mohun Bagan goalkeeper was injured and that he took over in his place.
 Ao's footballing talents were well-known and as such, caught the attention of various clubs from overseas, among which included the famed English club Arsenal F.C.
-Ao famously rejected a one year contract from the club, choosing to continue with his studies; a decision which he never regretted in his later years.
+Ao famously rejected a one-year contract from the club, choosing to continue with his studies; a decision which he never regretted in his later years.

+Manipur

+Ao also played for the Manipur football team in Santosh Trophy, captained the team in the 1950s, including exhibition matches in West Bengal.